verlaineong/WDB/README.md

 About - Allows users who are curious about how the brand started to read about the brand's story.

-Click here  - Allows users who are in the dog information page to easily navigate to the application form.
+Click here to embark on your journey - Allows users who are in the dog information page to easily navigate to the application form.

 Rent a "dog"- Allows users to directly navigate to the dog catalogue page.

-Dog catalog - Allows users to visit the page with information of the dog breed they want to view.
+Dog name - Allows users to visit the page with information of the dog breed they want to view.

 Social Media icon - Allows users to navigate to the company's social media page.